 Then there’s all the B, C, and D movies I used to rent at local video stores with my friends when we were teenagers in the early 90’s.
 Most were direct to video.
 Even back then, they were awful, but we watched them anyway, mainly because of me.
 Franken Hooker’s “WANT A DATE?” speaking cassette box still sticks out in my head.
 I haven’t partaken in that one again.
 I did watch Nemesis with my friend, Marty.
 It’s not on Netflix.
 It’s free on Youtube now.
 And it is awful.
 Back then, I thought it was cool because of the cyberpunk cyborgs shooting each other with machine guns, and occasional nude shots.
 It didn’t take much to please me back then.
 I was a male teenager, like I said.
 In watching it now, the effects are ok with the gunplay, but laughable with the cyborg body parts and stop motion animation.
 The acting.
 Not so good.
 It is interesting seeing a young Tom Jane as a minor character.
 Watch it only if you want a laugh or if you want to see lots of bullets pumped into cyborgs.

 Here’s to the dearly departed Dave’s Video in Hastings, NE.
 I needed my fix of sci-fi and fantasy.
 And you supplied it.
 Quantity sometimes trumps quality if you’re bored at 10pm on a summer week night.
 In fact it almost always does.

-Buy the Players of the Game Series on Kindle and Print!
+Buy the Players of the Game Series on Ebook and Print!